hiveeyes/terkin-datalogger/client/TTN/README.rst

 PutsReq.com
 ***********

-`PutsReq.com <putsreq.com>`_ will serve as your http endpoint in the `TTN HTTP integration <https://www.thethingsnetwork.org/docs/applications/http/>`_.
-It's a free service for inspecting and rewriting HTTP POST requests to a response that our data aquisition service (DAQ) at `<swarm.hiveeyes.org>`_ will be able to understand and process.
+`PutsReq.com <https://putsreq.com>`_ will serve as your HTTP endpoint in the `TTN HTTP integration <https://www.thethingsnetwork.org/docs/applications/http/>`_.
+It's a free service for inspecting and rewriting HTTP POST requests to a response that our data aquisition service (DAQ) at `swarm.hiveeyes.org <https://swarm.hiveeyes.org>`_ will be able to understand and process.
 An endpoint for common use is already set up and can be requested from @thiasB but you can of course set up your own endpoint and use the Javascript provided in `putsreq.com.js <https://github.com/hiveeyes/terkin-datalogger/blob/master/client/TTN/putsreq.com.js>`_ for the payload rewrite.

 ************
 Telegram Bot